henninghall/react-native-date-picker/README.md

 | dividerHeight | Change the divider height (only supported for iosClone)                                                                                                                                                                                                                                                               |
 | is24hourSource | Change how the 24h mode (am/pm) should be determined, by device settings or by locale. {'locale', 'device'} (android only, default: 'device')                                                                                                                                                                                                                                       |
 ## Linking
 This package supports automatic linking.
-Usually, the only thing you need to do is to install cocoapods dependencies as descripted above and rebuild the project by running `react-native run-ios`, `react-native run-android` or start the build from within Xcode/Android Studio.
-If you'running a React Native version below 0.60 or your settup are having issues with automatic linking, you can run `npx react-native link react-native-date-picker` and rebuild.
-In some occations you even have to manually link the package.
+Usually, the only thing you need to do is to install the package, the cocoapods dependencies (as descripted above).
+Then rebuild the project by running `react-native run-ios`, `react-native run-android` or start the build from within Xcode/Android Studio.
+If you'running a React Native version below 0.60 or your setup is having issues with automatic linking, you can run `npx react-native link react-native-date-picker` and rebuild.
+In some occations you'll have to manually link the package.
 Instructions in <a href="https://github.com/henninghall/react-native-date-picker/issues/40">this issue</a>.

 ## About